-- A. The applicant filed an application with the Planning Department for the following variance(s): - 1.
-A variance to reduce by 9'-0" the minimum required pedestal rear setback of 10'-0" in order to construct a multistory building addition at 1'-0" from the south rear property line. - 2.
-A variance to reduce by 14'-0" the minimum required tower rear setback of 15'-0" in order to construct a multistory building addition at 1'-0" from the south rear property line. - 3.
-A variance to reduce by 2'-2" the minimum required tower interior side setback of 14'-6" in order to construct a multistory building addition at 12'-4" from the east side property line. - 4.
-A variance to exceed by 52.3 % (785 s.f.) the maximum area of 30% (450 s.f.) allowed for structures within the required rear yard of 10'-0" in order to construct a multistory building addition and occupy up to 82.3% (1,235 s.f.) within the rear yard of the property. - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.
+- A. The applicant filed an application with the Planning Department for the following variance(s) which were either approved by the Board with modifications, or denied: - 1.
+A variance to reduce by 30 to 100 sq. ft. the minimum required unit size of 300 sq. ft. for units in Contributing buildings which are substantially retained and restored in order to provide hotel units that range in size from 200 to 270 sq. ft. - 2.
+A variance to reduce by 5'-0" the minimum required rear setback of 5'-0" in order to provide on-site passenger drop-off and loading spaces at a zero (0'-0") setback from the west side property line. - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.